-Structural vibrations of subsea piping systems stem from either external currents passing around the structure (vortex-induced vibration or VIV) or from transient flows of mixtures inside the pipes (flow-induced vibration or FIV).
+Structural vibrations of subsea piping systems stem from either external currents passing around the structure (Vortex-Induced Vibration or VIV) or from transient flows of mixtures inside the pipes (Flow-Induced Vibration or FIV).
 These vibrations compromise the structural integrity of subsea systems and in extreme circumstances can reduce their fatigue life from years down to weeks.

 The transient multiphase flow inside subsea piping is complex and gaining insight through physical subsea measurements is expensive and challenging.
 As a result of this, the industry has relied heavily on simple analysis methods to predict the effects of FIV.
 These approaches tend to be overly conservative, making the decision process concerning structural integrity of subsea piping systems difficult.
-This has had a significant economic impact on the oil and gas industry as failure is not an option and thus expensive over-design is common practice for reducing risk, with a price tag of up to hundreds of millions of dollars.
+This has had a significant economic impact on the Oil and Gas Industry as failure is not an option and thus expensive 'over-design' is common practice for reducing risk, with a price tag of up to hundreds of millions of dollars.

-Siemens is working closely with industry to develop a set of best practices for modeling FIV.
-This work describes an example of how computational fluid dynamics (CFD) is being used as a complement to other analysis methods by providing higher fidelity information that is otherwise unattainable, to reduce risk, reduce over-design and increase profit margins.
+Siemens is working closely with industry to develop a set of best practices for modeling

+FIV.
+This work describes an example of how Computational Fluid Dynamics (CFD) is being used in complement to other analysis methods by providing higher fidelity information that is otherwise unattainable, to reduce risk, reduce over-design, and increase profit margins.

-Tackling the problem of FIV with simulation
+Tackling the Problem of FIV with simulation

 Siemens is a member of a Joint Industry Programme (JIP) run by the international energy consultancy Xodus Group and the Dutch innovation company TNO to establish and validate best practices for FIV.
-The ultimate goal of the JIP is to contribute to industrial capabilies for determining the likelihood of piping fatigue due to excitation from multiphase flow.
+The ultimate goal of the JIP is to contribute to industrial capability of determining the likelihood of piping fatigue due to excitation from multiphase flow.
 Potential benefits could include improving screening, simulation and prediction models through the use of CFD and empirical methods.
 [1]

-This work is a demonstration example of slug flow in a jumper, modeled with two-way fully-coupled fluid structure interaction (FSI).
+This work is a demonstration example of slug flow in a jumper, modeled with two-way fully-coupled Fluid Structure Interaction (FSI).
 The simulations were carried out on a generic geometry of a jumper [3], to make it publicly available to Siemens' customers.

-The multiphase flow encountered in jumpers covers the complete flow map, including slug, annular, dispersed, stratified and wavy flow.
+The multiphase flow encountered in jumpers covers the complete flow map including slug, annular, dispersed, stratified and wavy flow.
 For simulation of FIV, it is critical that the movement of the interfaces between different phases in the pipes is accurately captured and thus a multiphase model is required.
-The volume of fluid (VOF) multiphase model available in Simcenter STAR-CCM+ was used to simulate the transient behavior of the mixture and the development of slugs in the jumper.
-VOF uses the Eulerian framework and is a practical approach for applications containing two or more immiscible fluid phases, in which each phase constitutes a large structure in the system.
+The Volume of Fluid (VOF) multiphase model available in STAR-CCM+® was used to simulate the transient behavior of the mixture and the development of slugs in the jumper.
+VOF uses the Eulerian framework and is a practical approach for applications containing two or more immiscible fluid phases, where each phase constitutes a large structure in the system.

 A key objective of this work was to address the need to understand the role FSI plays in the fatigue life of subsea structures.
-The dynamic open architecture in Simcenter STAR-CCM+ makes it well-suited to help provide answers because it seamlessly enables FSI simulations ranging from oneway coupling of either FIV or VIV all the way up to two-way coupling, including both the internal mixture and external flow of the pipes.
+The dynamic open architecture in STAR-CCM+ makes it well-suited to help provide answers because it seamlessly enables FSI simulations ranging from one-way coupling of either FIV or VIV all the way up to two-way coupling, including both the internal mixture and external flow of the pipes.